Muhammed-Nawfal/Agile-Team-Project-UniBridge/README.md

 # 🌉 Unibridge

-Unibridge is a full-stack web application designed to help university students connect with each other for **social, academic, and fitness activities**.
-Whether it’s finding a study buddy, joining a society session, scheduling a gym partner, or forming a sports team, Unibridge makes it simple to meet like-minded students.
+UniBridge is a full-stack web application designed to help university students connect with each other for **social, academic, and fitness activities**.
+Whether it’s finding a study buddy, joining a society session, scheduling a gym partner, or forming a sports team, UniBridge makes it simple to meet like-minded students.

 ---

 ## ✨ Features

 - 🎯 **Activity Matching**
   Match with other students based on interests and activities.
-Users can swipe to match/reject a profile, and schedule upcoming sessions on gym preferences, sports interests, study habits, and availability.
+Users swipe to match or reject profiles, with matches suggested based on gym preferences, sports interests, study habits, and availability.

 - ➕ **Activity Management**
   Create, browse, and join activities such as study groups, sports events, and society socials.